nhsd-exeter/dos-integration/README.md

 It will return a error a code if it hasn't worked successfully.
 It use the json in the file in `test/common` as a payload.
 The file contains an example change event with a service that exists in the replica database.
 ## Deployment

-### APIKey
+### API Key

-API Key must be generated prior to external API-Gateways being set up.
+API Key(s) must be generated prior to external API-Gateways being set up.
 It is automatically created when deploying with `make deploy PROFILE=task`.
 However the dev, demo and live profiles' key must be manually generated prior to deployment.

 ### Artefact Versioning